julio-salas03/FE-Engage-Team-Builder/README.md

 This project aims to assist players on their unit planning in the [Engage](https://en.wikipedia.org/wiki/Fire_Emblem_Engage) entry, which provides immersive and complex mechanics for characters customization in battle, such as skills, equipment, weapon enhancing and a long etc _(Yeah, you need to keep track of all of that!)_.
 These are some of the project's features:

+> [!NOTE]
-_Note: this project is still WIP, but these are the planned features so maybe star the project for future updates :)_
+> This project is still WIP, but these are the planned features so maybe star the project for future updates 😃

 - Resource calculator (e.g. SP and bond fragments)
 - Character, class, weapons and emblems selection